GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 operates on these structures, it can be very diffcult to evaluate the performance cost of a given scene.

-The traversal counter visualization will help simplify this complexity and help reduce traversal count signatures by editing BLASes and repositioning of Instances in the TLAS.
+The traversal counter visualization will help simplify this complexity and help reduce traversal count signatures by editing BLASes and repositioning of instances in the TLAS.

-  * The counters are calculated on-the-fly and are not the same as those provided by the Radeon GPU Profiler
+  * The counters are calculated on-the-fly and are not the same as those provided by the Radeon GPU Profiler.

   * RRA counters terminate on closest hit and ignore any subsequent rays that are launched.